 All three approaches rely on two fundamental principles:

 - that the owner of an asset has no special reason to want to own the asset apart from its ability to generate a return, whether that comes in the form of income from the asset, the eventual sale of the asset, the saving of cost through ownership of the asset, or a combination of these factors; and

-- that the owner is indifferent as between assets if they are all capable of generating the same expected income with the same likelihood.
+- that the owner is impartial about the assets if they are all capable of generating the same expected income with the same likelihood.

 In practice, this is not always the case: some owners (collectors, for example) are not wholly rational about the assets they own, and some assets (such as works of art) are valuable for non-financial reasons (in addition to the ability to sell them in due course).
 Such assets may not be susceptible to a rational valuation approach, or it may be necessary to limit the use of the approaches that follow.